 To download a copy of our overall guidelines, reporting requirements and terms of the contract in plain English, click here.

 You should read both the contract and plain English guidelines and contact us with any questions before signing your agreement with us.

 - Applications are only reviewed three times a year.
-The next deadlines for applications are Nov 1, 2013 and May 1, 2014. [we can make exceptions for a different timeline in rare cases when necessary - please contact us if needed].
+Applications are due March 1, June 1, and October 1. [we can make exceptions for a different timeline in rare cases when necessary - please contact us if needed].

 - Review the full guidelines carefully and be prepared to explain how you will be able to fulfill your obligations, particularly completing the year-end report.

 - If you think your project fits the above criteria, fill out the online application here.

 - We will contact you after the due date if we have any questions.